 The Highland-Lowland dividing line passes through the middle of Bute, where the freshwater Loch Fad almost splits the island in two.
 The southern half is made up of farmland, typical of the Scottish Lowlands.
 The north, by contrast, is hilly and mostly uninhabited.
 The two highest peaks on the island are Windy Hill at 913ft and Torran Turach, a diminutive 745ft.
 Torran Turach repays the effort taken to climb it with spectacular views over the Kyles of Bute.

 A tour around the island will eventually bring you to Ettrick Bay, the most popular of Bute's (admittedly not large) collection of beaches, which comes complete with a tea room and a wrecked fishing vessel.
 From here the road crosses the island to rejoin the east coast at Port Bannatyne, from where a road leads north to the terminus for the short ferry crossing to the Cowal peninsula.

 The Isle of Bute certainly rewards its visitors with variety; all of it easily accessible.
-There are traditional Highland Games on the last weekend in August and, for the musically inclined, Bute offers two dates for your diary - the first weekend in May when it hosts its Jazz Festival and late July for its popular Folk Festival.
+There are traditional Highland Games on the last weekend in August and, for the musically inclined, Bute offers jazz and folk festivals.